michaelb/sniprun/README.md

 ### My usage recommandation

 - Map the line mode to a simple command such as `ff`
-- Rename `SnipRun` to a more convenient command that do not conflict with your existing mappings
+- Rename `SnipRun` to a more convenient command that do not conflict with your existing mappings, to run bloc mode faster as is probably the most widely used mode while still having easily implemented support for multiples languages

 ## Dump